tystol/SagaFlow/README.md

 # SagaFlow
-A framework to quickly scaffold an application based on a declarative message DTO format.
+An opinionated framework to quickly scaffold an application based on a declarative message DTO format.
 Define your messages (commands and/or events) as POCO DTOs, and have a fully functional UI and underlying queue/workflow engine automatically built to handle the messages.
-You write message classes, plus your business logic within handlers and/or sagas - everything else is generated at runtime.
+You write message contracts and your business logic within handlers and/or sagas - everything else is generated at runtime.

 ## Message-based Design
 The design has been inspired by [ServiceStack](https://servicestack.net/).